Patient Bill of Rights & Responsibilities

 - You are responsible for notifying hospital staff before leaving a patient care area.

-See our Notice of Privacy Policies here.
+See our Notice of Privacy Practices here.